 Ans: Willy’s, Ica, Coop, Hemköp, Netto, Lidl or Tempo.

 Ans: IKEA has almost everything.
-Although, it’s situated in Bäckebol, a bit outside the city (25 min with bus).
-In the city centre you can turn to Åhlens, Hemtex, or Chilli for blankets, pillows and other fluffy things.
+It’s situated in Bäckebol and Kållered.
+In the city centre you can turn to Åhlens, Hemtex, or Chilli for blankets, pillows and such.
 At Clas Ohlsson, Åhlens and Chilli you will find cutlery, pans and pots.
-We will have a IKEA trip as a part of our reception, dates will be provided with the Reception schedule.

 Non EU/EEA citizens staying more than a year should apply for a personal number to have access to healthcare like any other Swede.